mapcrafter/mapcrafter/docs/configuration.rst

     lighting to the rendered map.
 You can specify a value from 0.0 to 1.0, where 1.0 means full lighting and 0.0 means no lighting.

+``cave_high_contrast = true|false``

+    **Default:** ``true``

+    In Mapcrafter 1.5.1 a new cave rendermode block coloring resulting in a higher contrast was introduced.
+This option is enabled by default for new maps, but disabled for older, already rendered maps for compatibility reasons.

 ``render_unknown_blocks = true|false``

     **Default:** ``false``